aliexpressru/memcached/README.md

 `Configuration` argument here is a property on a `Startup` instance `AddMemcachedSyncEndpoint` - to store data.
 The generic parameter type must be the same as in corresponding `GetAsync` / `MultiGetAsync` / `StoreAsync` / `MultiStoreAsync` method calls.
 `AddMemcachedEndpoints` - for delete and flush endpoints

+When using cache synchronization feature, the `MemcachedClientResult.SyncSuccess` property can be inspected to determine whether the sync operation succeeded.
+When cache synchronization is not used this property is set to `false`.

 ### Long keys support